noahzark/Xlsx2Json/README.md

 The second row should be column name definition

-The following rows should be datas
+The following rows should be data

 > **Especially**, the first column should be **Basic** type so the parser could index it as the primary key